2019 Annual Report

 Curiosity!
 Inspiration!
 Connection!

-Programs are an integral part of the library experience.
+Programs are an integral part of the “library experience” that bring people into the library who would never think of borrowing a book.
 They help form a sense of community, giving people the opportunity to engage with experts and professionals and their neighbors; to have fun and be entertained, to express opinions and be heard.

 Amelia Kalin, Library Director

 Below are some facts and figures for 2019: